magpylib/magpylib/docs/_pages/user_guide/gallery/gallery_tutorial_custom.md

 print(mono.getB((0.001, 0, 0)))
 ```

-The new class seamlessly integrates into the Magpylib interface as we show in the following example where we have a look at the Quadrupole field
+The new class seamlessly integrates into the Magpylib interface as we show in the following example where we have a look at the Quadrupole field.

 ```{code-cell} ipython3
 import matplotlib.pyplot as plt